 Prerequisite: MUTH 301

 MUTH 401

 Counterpoint I

 The first course in a two-term survey of the techniques of 18th-century counterpoint.
 Imitative and non-imitative counterpoint in two voices, leading to the composition of binary-form suite movements and two-voice inventions.
 Complementary work in analysis.
 Units: 6.

 Prerequisite: MUTH 301 or consent of instructor

 MUTH 402

 Counterpoint II

 A continuation of MUTH 401.
 Imitative counterpoint in three and four voices, leading to the composition of a four-voice fugue.
 Complementary work in analysis.
 Units: 6.

 Prerequisite: MUTH 401

 MUTH 411

 Orchestration I

 A study of the orchestral instruments, their capabilities, appropriate notation for each, and scoring for various small ensembles.
 Units: 6.

 Prerequisite: MUTH 251

 MUTH 412

 Orchestration II

 A continuation of MUTH 411.
 Scoring for larger ensembles, including wind ensemble and full orchestra.
 Units: 6.

 Prerequisite: MUTH 411

 MUTH 510

 Analysis of 20th-Century Music

 Studies of the styles and structural techniques of significant examples of 20th-century music.
 Units: 6.

 Prerequisite: MUTH 301

 MUTH 550

 Topics in Music Analysis

-Advanced studies in music analysis, focusing on a particular analytic technique, critical approach, or repertory, such as Schenkerian analysis, text/music relations, analysis and performance, late 19th century chomaticsm, or non-western music.
-Topics vary from year to year.
-May be repeated with consent of instructor.
-Topic for Spring 2010: Contemporary Music and the Perennial Philosophy Units: 3 OR 6.
+Topic for Spring 2010: Music from Eastern Europe and the Former Soviet Union: 1970-Present Eastern Europe has produced recently a variety of compelling musical thought, quite different from contemporaneous musical trends in Western Europe and the United States.
+This course will focus on the music of Ligeti (Hungary), Gubaidulina (Russia), Pärt (Estonia), Penderecki (Poland) and Schnittke (Russia), but will also look at music of other composers, with Kurtág, Gorécki, Ustvolskaya, Szymánski, Vasks and Etövös as possibilities.
+The course is primarily devoted to analysis and critical writing on this repertoire, with some discussion of political and cultural context.
+Units: 3 OR 6.

 Prerequisite: MUTH 301

-MUTH 590

-Tutorial Studies in Music Theory
+MUTH 390, 590, 690 Tutorial Studies in Music Theory

 Units: Variable.